To celebrate the release of the series, join us in New York for a live conversation exploring the role of money and morals in today’s world.

 Should you be able to sell your kidney?
 Should we auction off the right to immigrate?
 What about paying people to vote?
 Is there anything wrong with profiting from a stranger’s death?
 What about scalping tickets to a rock concert — or to a doctor’s appointment?

-Harvard Professor Michael Sandel leads twelve exceptional college students from around the world in asking where markets serve the public good, and where they don’t belong.
-What, if anything, is wrong with a world in which everything is for sale?
-Insights from experts like former Treasury Secretary Larry Summers and Nobel Laureate Joseph Stiglitz pepper the emotional debates, which are alternately heated and humorous.
+Michael Sandel leads twelve exceptional college students from around the world in asking where markets serve the public good, and where they don’t belong.
+Sandel and his students look at different types of markets—from selling kidneys to selling votes—to better understand a society in which everything, it seems, is for sale.
+Insights from Joseph Stiglitz, Larry Summers, Minouche Shafik, Greg Mankiw, Dambisa Moyo, Richard Posner, and Robert Barro feature in the debates, which are alternately heated and humorous.

-Join us as we look inside ourselves to see what kind of society we truly are, and begin to define what kind of society we hope to be.
+In six original episodes over six weeks we will explore what kind of society we truly are, and begin to define what kind of society we hope to be.

 1: Sex Sells, But Should It?